akrzemi1/__sandbox__/outcome_v2_intro.md

    - Parts of the programs/frameworks that themselves implement exception handling and cannot afford to use exceptions, like propagating failure reports across threads, tasks, fibers...

+Outcome can also be used to plug components that potentially throw exceptions into parts of the program that are not exception-safe while retaining all information from the thrown exception objects.

 ## Sample usage